benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 Test low-volume requests using production Checkout endpoints rather test environment endpoints.
-Test environment endpoint responses can be unpredictable due to the many downstream services these endpoints rely on in order to simulate typical 'production-like' responses.
+Test environment endpoint responses can be unpredictable due to the many downstream services these endpoints rely on to simulate typical 'production-like' responses.

 Keep in mind the following: